-The same tests are offered to all pregnant women and it's your decision whether or not you have them.
+The same tests are offered to all pregnant women and it's your decision whether you have them.

 Everything the midwife offers is there to help you and your baby but you have the right to refuse any tests that you are offered.
 If anything worries you about any of the tests, talk to your midwife.